agmsmith/DBForHaiku/README.md

 'object'.

 For the Python part to work you'll need to install the Dropbox Python SDK.
-First get the Python package manger "pip", download https://bootstrap.pypa.io/get-pip.py and run "python get-ip.py" to install it.
+First get the Python package manger "pip" for Python version 2, download https://bootstrap.pypa.io/get-pip.py and run "python get-ip.py" to install it.
 Then do "pip install dropbox"